Reduce Stress and Improve Productivity

 In a Plants for People (UK) study with plants installed in the radiology department of a Norwegian hospital, Sick Building Syndrome symptoms were reduced by 25%.

 By reducing Sick Building Syndrome symptoms, plants can reduce absenteeism.
-Based on the Plants for People (UK) research, absenteeism due to IAQ-related illnesses was shown to decrease from 15% to 5% over 6 months.
+Absenteeism due to IAQ-related illnesses was shown to decrease from 15% to 5% over 6 months.
 In recent studies by the Joint Commission on Accreditation of Healthcare Organizations, 40% of absenteeism has been attributed to illness related to poor IAQ.

 Create a More Aesthetically Pleasing Perception of Your Facility